How to Set Up a Phone Connection

 - Call your local telephone service provider.
 If you are not sure whether a dial-in number will incur toll charges, you can always call your local telephone service provider to ask whether a particular number will be a toll-free call.

-In some cases, your TiVo box may need to dial a prefix before calling in to the TiVo service (for instance, if you need to dial 9 to get an outside line).
+In some cases, your TiVo DVR might need to dial a prefix before calling in to the TiVo service (for instance, if you need to dial 9 to get an outside line).

 To set up a dial prefix:

 Select Dial Prefix from the Phone Settings screen.

 Enter the dial prefix, and then press the PAUSE button to enter a comma.
 The comma creates a two-second pause after the TiVo box dials the prefix is dialed.
 Depending on your phone system, more than one pause may be necessary to insert the appropriate pause between the prefix and the dial-in number.

 Entering a calling card number, "unlisted" number, or dial suffix

 In some instances, you may need to use the Dial Prefix setting to enter your dial-in number manually.
 This is necessary if you want to use a dial-in number that you found using the TiVo Dial-In Numbers tool, but which is not included in the list of available dial-in numbers on your TiVo box.
 This is also necessary if you need to enter a dial suffix (for instance, to end a call) or if you use a calling card to connect to the service.

 If any of these situations apply to you, follow these steps to enter the numbers as a dial prefix: